Spandeck Engineering v Defence Science and Technology Agency: Facts

-The Defence Science and Technology Agency (DSTA), a statuory board of the Singapore government, engaged Spandeck Engineering on a contractual basis to work on a construction project.
+The Defence Science and Technology Agency (DSTA), a statutory board of the Singapore government, engaged Spandeck Engineering on a contractual basis to work on a construction project.
 As per statute, DSTA provided a supervisory officer to pay Spandeck according to the terms of contract.
 Spandeck had underestimated the costs required for the project and subsequent payments to sub-contractors, which went over-budget, were not certified by DSTA.
 Spandeck was unable to pay its own contractors with the money that it was given, and negotiations were conducted to revise the contract.
 These negotiations fell through, and Spandeck decided instead to novate its contract to a third-party, thereby forfeiting a right to arbitration under an arbitration clause.
 After, Spandeck sued DSTA for damages, alleging that it had a "duty of care ... in certifying, in a fair and unbiased manner, payment for work... to avoid causing it any loss due to undervaluation and under-certification of works".